 A cast iron enameled pot or pan does cost more than other varieties of nonstick cookware.
 However, unlike these cheaper pieces, enamel cast iron cookware is going to last a long time.
 In fact, it’s not unheard of for cast iron to be passed down as an heirloom piece to family members.
 Enamel cast iron cookware also tends to be heavier and sturdier, which allows it to last for so long.
 Staub cookware undergoes a process that makes it resistant to chipping and cracking, even after continued use.
 Find out why we love our Staub cookware “here”.

 Enamel cast iron cookware can be used on a variety of heat sources.
-It can be used under a grill, in the oven or on the hob just as easily.
+It can be used under a grill, in the oven or on your stovetop just as easily.
 Which is why it is useful for a variety of cooking elements that include induction.
 Most enamel ceramic cookware has a flat base that allows for use on an induction oven.
 Owing to technological advancements and superior designs, most manufacturers of enamel cast cookware, particularly the high-end ones such as Staub on average use updated designs and ergonomic knobs that can resist heat to temperatures of 260 degree Celsius.

 Heat retention capability